Annielytix/azure-azdoc/README.md

 ./azdoc_azure_curl_pdfs.sh
 ```

-To download all of the Documentation, execute the following.
+To download **ALL** of the Documentation, execute the following.
 **WARNING: this will download over 6000 files.**

 ```
+git pull
 ./azdoc_complete_curl_pdfs.sh
 ```